stantanev/oci_convert_excel2csv/README.md

 - [SourceAPFile-20201116.xlsx](SourceAPFile-20201116.xlsx) & [SourceAPFile-20201117.xls](SourceAPFile-20201117.xls)

-**Note: This code is only intended to be used for dempnstration purposes to showcase the capabilities of OIC and related OCI services**__
+**Note: This code is only intended to be used for demonstration purposes to showcase the capabilities of OIC and related OCI services**__